Museo Casa Natal de Morelos

 Palacio de Justicia

-Across from the Museo Regional Michoacano is the Palacio de Justicia, built between 1682 and 1695 to serve as the city hall.
-Its facade...
+Facing the leafy expanse of Plaza de Armas, the Palacio de Justicia was built between 1682 and 1695 to serve as the city hall.
+Its...

 Gaspachos La Cerrada